virotosh/simulateGamePlayer/README.md

 Predicted moves align quite well with actual moves.

 For instance, moves 8 and 9 indicate a player did not move but stayed still in those coordinates.
-LSTM model could maintain a similar move, although the movements were completely novel.
+LSTM model could maintain similar moves with actual moves, although the predicted moves were completely novel.